What is a medical science liaison (MSL)?

 Promotional review – this means assessing promotional materials and ensuring they are accurate, balanced and reflect the data

 Supporting sales reps – answering questions/training sales reps.

 Internal compliance/training – pharmaceutical industry is a highly regulated environment which means lots of internal compliance training

 Upskilling in the therapeutic environment – using google scholar to read new publications.
 Want to know how to critically appraise clinical papers?
 Check out our self-paced workshop.

 Internal meetings with different colleagues

 So in summary, the MSL role is quite a varied position and MSLs work with many different departments.

 Want more information on becoming a high performing MSL?
-Sign up to my newsletter to get MSL tips straight to your inbox every week.
-If you have any questions about anything in this post, drop me an email to firstname.lastname@example.org and I'll reply.
+Sign up to our newsletter to get MSL tips straight to your inbox every week.